 Washington is no longer a no-income-tax state.
-Starting in 2028, a new 9.9% tax on household income above $1 million takes effect — and the window to act is closing fast.
+A new 9.9% tax on household income above $1 million takes effect in 2028 — and for founders, investors, and high earners, the decisions you make before that deadline could save you hundreds of thousands of dollars.

 What's Inside